Michael-1898/Michael-1898/README.md

 ### About Me
 <div>
-  <p>I'm a senior in the I.T./I.M.P. program at the George Washington Carver Center for Arts and Tech.
+  <p>I'm a senior in highschool in an IT/IMP program.
+I have around 3 years of experience in programming and game development and have developed 6 games.
+I'm hard-working and commited to improvement and learning.<br>
     I'm interested in game development, programming, AI, and cybersecurity.</p>
   <ul>
     <li>senior in highschool</li>
     <li>experience making 6 games</li>